lithdew/flatend/README.md

 }
 ```

 In this case, we'll just reply to the request with "Hello world!".

-Take note that `ctx` in this case is a NodeJS Duplex stream which you may pipe data into and out of, with header data from our HTTP microservice accessible at `ctx.headers`.
+Take note that `ctx: Context` is designed to be a NodeJS Duplex stream with a few extra properties and helper methods attached to it.
+A few rules to consider when writing functions in Flatend are:

+- The headers associated to an incoming request may be accessed via `ctx.headers`.
+- Upon the first write of response data towards request via a `Context`, all headers are dispatched to the requester.
+This implies that after the first write, no more headers may be set and dispatched to the requester.
+- All data that is written into `ctx` is split and sent as encrypted chunks of 2048 bytes.
+- A handler must close a `Context`  to signal that a response has fully been written out by calling `ctx.end()`.
+- Any errors thrown in a handler are caught and sent as a JSON response to the requester.
+- Streams, such as the contents of a file streamed through `fs.createFileStream(path: string)`, may be piped as a response body into a `ctx`.

+The helper methods exposed in a `ctx: Context` are:

+- `ctx.send(data: string | Uint8Array | Buffer)` writes `data` as a response, and closes `ctx`.
+- `ctx.json(data: object)` encodes `data` into a JSON string, writes it as a response, and closes `ctx`.
+- `await ctx.body({limit?: 65536})` reads the request body of `ctx`, with an optimal maximum size limit pre-configured to 65536 bytes.
+It throws an error if the size limit is exceeded.

 Now, we need just need to register `helloWorld` as a handler for the service `hello_world`, and hook it up to our HTTP server listening for microservices at `127.0.0.1:9000`.